carpentries-incubator/workflows-nextflow/_episodes/05-workflow.md

 teaching: 30
 exercises: 15
 questions:
-- "How do I combined channels and processes to create a workflow?"
+- "How do I connect channels and processes to create a workflow?"
+- "How do I invoke a process inside a workflow?"
 objectives:
 - "Create a Nextflow workflow joining multiple processes."
+- "Understand how to to connect processes via their inputs and outputs within a workflow."
 keypoints:
 - "A Nextflow workflow is define by invoking `processes` inside the `workflow` scope."
+- "A process is invoked like a function inside the `workflow` scope passing any required input parameters as arguments. e.g. `INDEX(transcriptome_ch)`."
-- "Process outputs can be accessed using the `out` attribute for the respective `process`."
+- "Process outputs can be accessed using the `out` attribute for the respective `process`.
+Multiple outputs from a single process can be accessed using the `[]` or output name."
 ---

 ## Workflows

-We now know how to define tasks using processes.
-How do we then combine multiple process into a workflow?
+A workflow is series of connected tasks.
+We now know how to define individual tasks using processes.
+How do we then connect multiple processes to create a workflow?

-## Workflow scope
+## Workflow definition

-We can combined process to create our pipeline inside our `workflow` scope.
+We can connect process to create our pipeline inside a `workflow` scope.

-### Process definition
+The  workflow scope starts with keyword the `workflow`, followed by an optional name and finally the workflow body delimited by curly brackets.

+> ## Implicit workflow
+> A workflow definition which does not declare any name is assumed to be the main workflow, and it is implicitly executed.
+Therefore it’s the entry point of the workflow application.
+{: .callout }

+### Invoking processes with a workflow

-As seen previously, a `process` is invoked as a function in the `workflow` scope, passing the expected input channels as parameters as it if were a function `<process_name>(<input_ch1>,<input_ch2>,...)`.
-To combined multiple process in a workflow invoke the processes in the order they would appear in a workflow.
+As seen previously, a `process` is invoked as a function in the `workflow` scope, passing the expected input channels as arguments as it if were a function `<process_name>(<input_ch1>,<input_ch2>,...)`.
+To combined multiple process invoke the processes in the order they would appear in a workflow.

 For example:

 ~~~
+//workflow_01.nf
 nextflow.enable.dsl=2

 process INDEX {